richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 The registration procedure is changed to Specification Required.

-The reference should be {{RFC5906}} added, if possible.
+The reference {{RFC5906}} should be added, if possible.

-The following Note is added:
+The following two Notes should be added:

 - Field Types in the range 0xF000 through 0xFFFF, inclusive, are reserved for experimentation and development.
 IANA cannot assign them.
 Both NTS Cookie and Autokey Message Request have the same Field Type;
 in practice this is not a problem as the field semantics will be determined by other parts of the message.

+- The "Reserved for historic reasons" is for differences between the original documentation and implementation of Autokey and marks the erroneous values as reserved, in case there is an implementation that used the registered values instead of what the original implementation used.

 The columns are defined as follows: